 Shannon to Bruce Freeman Rail Trail

 This is perhaps the least used trail, and care should be exercised in following it.
 In 2017, trail stewards constructed a new entrance on Shannon Road, rerouted the trail around a massive blowdown, and reconnected it with the rail trail at the end of a guard rail.
 A stream crossing near Shannon Road may be difficult in spring.
 As you pass the blowdown area, with large trees piled on each other, imagine the storm that caused this devastation.
-Be sure to bear right after a large downed tree that was sawn.
-Trail markers are still visible straight ahead toward another downed tree.
 As you emerge onto the Bruce Freeman Rail Trail, cyclists and walkers may look at you like you just emerged from the Twilight Zone.

 LocationThere is off-road parking at the ends of Koala Bear Lane and Polar Bear Drive.
 Each lot allows two cars, or four if you are comfortable blocking in two of them.
 Both Little Bear Hill Road and Shannon Circle are wide enough for on-street parking.
 The trails will be described in five parts.